-The amount of calories a person needs depends on their age, gender and level of daily activity.
+The number of calories a person needs depends on their age, gender, and level of daily activity.

-The number of calories per day you should consume in order to lose weight depends on several factors, including your sex, how much you want to lose, how quickly you want to lose it and your age.
+The number of calories per day you should consume to lose weight depends on several factors, including your sex, how much you want to lose, how quickly you want to lose it, and your age.

 Daily recommended calorie consumption for males: